Symphony No. 6 (Beethoven)

 The Symphony No. 6 in F major, Op.
 68, also known as the Pastoral Symphony (German: Pastorale), is a symphony composed by Ludwig van Beethoven and completed in 1808.
 One of Beethoven's few works containing explicitly programmatic content, the symphony was first performed alongside his fifth symphony in the Theater an der Wien on 22 December 1808 in a four-hour concert.

 Background

 Beethoven was a lover of nature who spent a great deal of his time on walks in the country.
 He frequently left Vienna to work in rural locations.
-The composer said that the Sixth Symphony is "more the expression of feeling than painting", a point underlined by the title of the first movement.
+He said that the Sixth Symphony is "more the expression of feeling than painting", a point underlined by the title of the first movement.

 The first sketches of the Pastoral Symphony appeared in 1802.
 It was composed simultaneously with Beethoven's more famous Fifth Symphony.
-Both symphonies were premiered in a long and under-rehearsed concert in the Theater an der Wien in Vienna on 22 December 1808.
+Both symphonies were premiered in a long and under-rehearsed concert in the Theater at der Wien in Vienna on 22 December 1808.

 Frank A. D'Accone suggested that Beethoven borrowed the programmatic ideas (a shepherd's pipe, birds singing, streams flowing, and a thunderstorm) for his five-movement narrative layout from Le Portrait musical de la Nature ou Grande Symphonie, which was composed by Justin Heinrich Knecht (1752–1817) in 1784.